Sandra Casey Cason

 At the end of the summer, she described everyone in the movement as "reeling from the violence," from the impact of "the new racial imbalance" following the influx of white-student volunteers, and from "the lack of direction and money."
 Most of all, they were staggered to find the Democratic Party "in the role of racist lunch counter owner refusing entrance to the MFDP at the Atlantic City convention.
 The core of SNCC's work, voter registration, was open to question."
 As an opportunity to take stock, critique, and reevaluate the organization, a retreat in Waveland, Mississippi, was organized for November.

 At her last SNCC meeting in November 1965, she, "at dinner," told both James Forman and Chairman John Lewis that the "imbalance of power in SNCC" was such that they would both need to step down if the movement was to remain "radically democratic."
 In the meeting itself, her notes record that Hayden did not speak in defense of her position that a "looser structure" was not" 'no structure,' but [a] different structure" because she concluded, "no one would have listened."
-After 1965 she worked for the New York Department of Welfare for a couple of years before moving to a rural Vermont commune with other Mississippi veterans.
+After 1965, she worked for the New York Department of Welfare for a few years before moving to a rural Vermont commune with other Mississippi veterans.
 She studied Zen Buddhism and had two children with Donald Campbell Boyce III.